The 1990s proved to be an interesting time for me.

 I could bore with the details, but between the best car I ever owned and a cross-country bounce to find an identity – I am shocked I survived that decade.
 It began in Marin County, California and ended in Northern Virginia.
 In-between was a series of discoveries with the automobile as a key factor along the way.

-Without boring you to death, I think we better get into this Five Favorites.
-The 1990s await…
+Without boring you to death, I think we better get into this My Favorites column for this month.
+The 1990s await…retro concert tours included!

 1991 ACURA INTEGRA: The best car I ever owned.
 Why?
 If you were under 30 (like I was), single, and had $15,000 lying around, this was your car.
 My RS 3-door was my ticket to anywhere and racked up plenty of miles of adventure.
-I could wax poetic further, but I pretty much emptied my soul about the Integra upon reviewing the Acura TL earlier this year.
+I could wax poetic further, but I pretty much emptied my soul about the Integra upon reviewing the Acura TL back in 2012.
 'Nuff said.

-I could stop here, but it is a Five Favorites…here are four more, I suppose.
+I could stop here, but it is a My Favorites column.
+Here's more, I suppose.

 1995-1999 CHEVROLET LUMINA: In the post-Integra years, I fulfilled my need for vehicular therapy through the rental car channels.
 The most common rental during this period actually encompassed three places I called home during the 1990s – the San Francisco Bay Area, Southern California and the DC Area.
 Some may call it bland, uninspiring and nondescript, but the Lumina was a very comfortable way to log miles.
 It moved my belongings from the Bay Area one August in 1996 down to San Diego – that was how roomy it was.
 I also took it on various trips in and around the DC Area.
 To say it was versatile was apt, despite how one viewed the full-sized Chevy of the time.